learn-co-curriculum/dsc-spark-dataframes/README.md

-(We will add a `.show()` to the end of most of the following examples, since it's easier to read that way.)
+(You will add a `.show()` to the end of most of the following examples, since it's easier to read that way.)

-If we want to select the data from one or more specific columns, we can use `.select()`:
+If you want to select the data from one or more specific columns, you can use `.select()`:

 ```python